ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `billing.enterprise-usage-report.read`               | An event is generated when a user views the enterprise account level summary usage page that is displayed by default. |
 | `billing.enterprise-usage-report.download`          | An event is generated when a user requests a **summary** export of the data in csv format from the enterprise account level summary usage page.  |
 | `billing.enterprise-instances-usage-report.download` | An event is generated when a user requests an **instances** export of the data in csv format from the enterprise account level summary usage page. |
-{: caption="Table 3.
-Actions that generate account management events" caption-side="top"}
+{: caption="Actions that generate account management events" caption-side="top"}

 ## Events for managing catalogs
 {: #at_events_catalog_management}